nye17/javelin/README.rst

     $ python demo.py test

-to make sure the code works.
+to make sure the code works (i.e., no error's reported).
 Also, to test whether the graphics work, you can try::

     $ python plotcov.py